neonevm/neon-evm.docs/docs/token_transferring/neonpass_usage.md

 </div>

-Let's also check the destination Solana wallet address on [Solana Explorer](https://explorer.solana.com/) verify the arrival of those 42 NEON tokens.
+Let's also check the destination Solana wallet address on [Solana Explorer](https://explorer.solana.com/) to verify the arrival of those 42 NEON tokens.

 <div className='neon-img-box-600' style={{textAlign: 'center'}}>